 The POWs worked three different 12-hour shifts each workday and were expected to load three cars of coal each day.
 They had one day off every ten days.
 They worked with the constant threat of rocks falling on them.
 They worked with 90-pound jackhammers which weighed as much or more than them.
 They drilled holes and packed them with dynamite then went to a safe area and waited.
 After the blast, they returned to remove the coal.
 Those POWs who the Japanese believed were not working hard enough were beaten.
 The civilian employees viewed the POWs as “white slaves” and liked to hit them with lead pipes.
 Sometimes they used a knotted rope and several POWs lost eyes because the rope hit them around their heads and then was jerked.
 Working in the mine actually became one of the few places where the POWs were warm and they often worked only in G-strings.
 To get out of working in the mine, prisoners paid other POWs to break their arms.

 As the war went on, American planes began flying over the camp.
 While he was there, the camp was hit by bombs from American planes.
 The American section of the camp was badly damaged, so they moved in with the British and Dutch POWs.
 The POWs hoped that it would be just before the war would end.
 The worse the war went for Japan, the worse the treatment they received.
 Another POW, Cpl.
 William N. Knight, who was known for stealing and wore an insignia on his clothing to show he was a thief, was turned over to the Japanese by CLCDR Little and was beaten with a pole two and a half feet long and six inches around until he passed out.
 He was revived with water and the beating continued.
-It stated this went on for several days.
-He was thrown into the cooler.
-He was starved and died five days later on May 5, 1945.
-His crime was he had stolen six buns.
+It stated this went on for several days until he was thrown into the cooler.
+During this time, he was starved and died five days later on May 5, 1945, for committing the crime of stealing six buns.

 On August 15, another POW Pvt.
 Paul J. Shaughnessy was caught stealing a pair of pants.
 LCDR Little told Shaughnessy that he was going to turn him over to the Japanese and they would shoot him.
 Little was about to turn Shaughnessy over when he was stopped by the American Commanding Officer in the camp.
 He ordered Little to think over what he was about to do for 12 hours before he did anything.
 The American CO knew that Shaughnessy would be shot if he was turned over to the Japanese since he had been caught stealing three times.
 While Little was thinking it over, the war ended, but the POWs were not told it was over.
 For the next five days, Shaughnessy waited for his punishment.
 After the war, Little was put on trial for a court-martial by the Navy but was acquitted.